aiplaybookin/NLP/session03/readme.md

 p : predicted probability observation o is of class c

 #### While Training
-We use above defined losses to capture as we train for multiple epochs : understand where are losses more, when it becomes flat, when to stop/ needs fixes
+We use above defined losses minimise and capture as we train for multiple epochs : understand where are losses more, when it becomes flat, when to stop/ needs fixes

+![plot](./images/logs_epoch.JPG)

+##### Visualize Training Losses
 **Loss in MNIST classification**

 **Loss in Adder**

-![plot](./images/logs_epoch.JPG)

-##### Visualize Training Losses
 We see that with increase in epoch our model losses reduces and becomes nearly to flat.
 ![plot](./images/TrainLoss.JPG)